pr0me/binaryninja-api/docs/dev/workflows.md

 - `subflow`: Creates a new task context and asynchronously processes its workflow sub-graph on a new thread within the workflow machine.
 The subflow executes asynchronously from the requestor, allowing the original thread to return immediately.
 Within this context, multiple task actions can be enqueued, enabling extensive parallel processing.
 After completing its workflow sub-graph, it enters a Stall state, waiting for all its asynchronous task actions to complete.
 Once all task actions are finished, it re-evaluates its dependencies and may re-execute the entire subflow.
 This facilitates complex iterative processes that continue until convergence is achieved.
 - `task`: Asynchronously processes the workflow graph on a new thread within the workflow machine. `task` activities enable the pipeline to execute asynchronously from its requestor. `task` activities require a task context to be present; if no task context exists, they execute immediately in the current thread.

+!!! note
-**_NOTE:_** Nested task contexts are not currently supported.
+	Nested task contexts are not currently supported.
 We may consider adding this feature in the future if the need arises.
 Stated more simply, you may not embed a `subflow` within another `subflow`.

 #### Activity Eligibility